-Public Messaging Guidance Under Chapter 1 During a Lapse in Appropriations:
+Public Messaging Guidance Under Section C Chapter 1 During a Lapse in Appropriations:

-When operating under Chapter 1 of the guidance and/or in the time leading up to a lapse in appropriations, Global Public Affairs activities will continue, keeping in mind the restrictions in Section B of this guidance (see page 13).
+When operating in accordance with Section C Chapter 1 of the guidance and/or in the time leading up to a lapse in appropriations, Global Public Affairs activities will continue, keeping in mind the restrictions in Section B of this guidance (see page 14).
 Drafting press guidance and responding to media questions regarding both excepted and non-excepted functions may take place.
 Please keep in mind that there may be instances in which Bureau of Global Public Affairs employees are furloughed, while other bureaus may still be operational.

-Public Messaging Guidance Under Chapter 2 During a Lapse in Appropriations:
+Public Messaging Guidance Under Section C Chapter 2 During a Lapse in Appropriations: